Vincent DeMarco

 Vincent DeMarco (born 1957 in Trevico) is an American public health advocate.
 He is the President of the Maryland Citizens' Health Initiative.
 He is the subject of a 2010 book by Michael Pertschuk entitled The DeMarco Factor: Transforming Public Will Into Political Power.'
+DeMarco is an adjunct assistant professor at the Johns Hopkins Bloomberg School of Public Health, where he teaches students strategies for advocating public health policies.

 Early life

 Vincent DeMarco was born in 1957 in Trevico, Italy, to Rosa and Antonio DeMarco.
 In 1961, they immigrated to New Jersey.
 He has a brother Nicola and sisters Brunella and Marlana.
 He graduated from high school in Hazlet, New Jersey, in 1973.
 Attending Johns Hopkins University for undergraduate and graduate work in American history, he was on the college debate team, volunteered in support of a labor boycott, and successfully lobbied for banning "walking around" money in Maryland political campaigns.

 In 1982, he worked with Young Democrats for nuclear freeze.
 In 1986, he campaigned for Steve Sachs for Governor of Maryland.
 After earning his Juris Doctor degree, he worked for Lt.
 Governor Kathleen Kennedy Townsend.
 In 1987 he married Molly Mitchell in a Quaker service.
 They have two sons, Tony and Jamie.